Author

 What could be worse than the taking of innocent life?
 And who more innocent than the Son of God!
 How could God the Father be pleased that Christ the Son was scornfully beaten and then nailed to a wooden cross to die an excruciating death?
 And yet this was God’s plan from eternity past.
 Christ did not die as a martyr for a just cause; rather, He (the Just One) died as a Savior for unjust sinners.
 His life was not taken from Him, but rather, He willingly and lovingly gave it!
 We tend to focus on the physical suffering and death that Christ experienced, but as this book explains: “When Christ died on the cross in payment for our sin, it was not just a physical death that He experienced; eternally more significant, it was a spiritual judgment exacted upon the Son of God as He bore the sin of the world.”

 Of the seven statements Christ uttered from the cross, two stand out as being extremely significant in confirming what was being accomplished through the atoning sacrifice of Christ.
 The question, “My God, My God, why have You forsaken Me?” gives us a sense of what was in “the cup” of God’s wrathful judgment, which Jesus drank to its bitterest dregs on our behalf.
 The exclamation, “It is finished!” unquestionably assures us that the Savior’s atoning sacrifice accomplished what was necessary in satisfactorily paying the debt owed for our sin.
+Your gratitude and faith will be strengthened as you read this book.

 While there are other books on the subject of the “seven last words of Christ” (as they are called), none of those books deal with these two statements: